 Exposure To Air

 With Pu Erh tea we want these micro-organisms to flourish and reproduce.
 They break down the bitterness and harshness and produce different aromatic compounds that deliver a far more complex taste.
-In order for them to transform your tea, you need to provide enough oxygen.
+For them to transform your tea, you need to provide enough oxygen.

 Exposure To Light

 While the controlled and regular exposure to air is very important, your tea should never be exposed to light.
-Especially sunlight and the contained ultraviolet light are able to irreveribly break down the organic molecules that give your tea the taste.
+Especially sunlight and the contained ultraviolet light can irreversibly break down the organic molecules that give your tea the taste.

 Choosing The Right Temperature